SonaHJ/WebUIAction/README.md

 # Web-UI Action

-create tests for your application in HCL OneTest™ UI and run those using this action.
+This action enables you to run HCL OneTest UI tests.

 ## How this works